 In the spring of 1974, Rodham joined the impeachment inquiry staff advising the Judiciary Committee for the House of Representatives during the Watergate Investigation.
 After President Richard M. Nixon resigned in August of 1974, she joined the faculty at the University Of Arkansas Law School in Fayetteville, where Bill Clinton taught as well.
 In 1975, she founded the university’s legal aid clinic and worked with prison advocacy.
 Her clinic served over three hundred individuals the first year it opened, and the clinic continues its operations today.

-After leaving the White House in January, 2000, Hillary Clinton announced in February that she would seek the New York Senate seat.
+After leaving the White House in January of 2000, Hillary Clinton announced in February that she would seek the New York Senate seat.
 Despite criticisms that Clinton had never lived in New York, she defeated popular Republican Rick Lazio 55 to 43 percent, becoming a United States Senator in 2001.
 She worked to rebuild and secure New York City in the wake of the September 11, 2001, terror attacks.
-Clinton became the first First Lady to win elected office and the first woman New York Senator.
+Clinton became the first First Lady to win elected office and the first female New York Senator.
 New York re-elected her in November 2006, and she served as Senator until 2009 when she resigned from the Senate to begin her duties as United States Secretary of State.
 In 2020, she remarked, “Well, I know I was a good public servant”, and “I hope that I’ve made it a little bit easier for more women to enter the public sphere.”

 In 2015, Secretary Clinton announced that she was running for president again.
 In 2016, she accepted the Democratic Party’s nomination as the first female candidate for a major political party.
 She ran against real estate mogul Donald Trump.
 After a brutal and controversial campaign, Clinton won the popular vote but lost the Electoral College and conceded to Donald Trump.
 In September 2017, she released her analysis of the campaign in her bestselling book What Happened.